 - Natural Light is still the almighty with directional window light being the best option.
 What do I mean by directional light?
 I mean that when you look at a picture, there is only one direction from which the light is coming from (left, right, back, front, etc)

 - I diffuse the light usually with sheer curtains taped over the window.

-- I have several white foam core boards (cheap at Walmart and any craft store) to bounce light on a subject.
+- I have several black and white foam core boards (cheap at Walmart and any craft store) to bounce light or reduce it on a subject.
 I folded them in half so they could stand without someone holding them up.
 Mirrors also work but I find the matte of the white board to diffuse better.

-This is a relatively new setup for me and I am still working on it.
 Overhead shots are very difficult to make sure the camera is completely level.
 I can not tell you how many times I have taken a picture of a round plate, except the plate appears skewed in the photo.
 With this setup, the camera lens goes through the hole in the board.
-Currently, I am using wood shims and fabric to get the camera level but the plan is to create a silicone or putty mold of my camera face so I can just set it up there quickly.
+I made a putty mold of my camera face so I can just set it up there quickly.
 Depending on the light I have available and the subject, I usually prefer to do this type of setup with the subject on the floor.
 However, the window ledges in this room are pretty high so the light would beam down onto the subject rather than from the side.
 Examples of how I would use this setup are here and here.

 Tall Photography Shots

 I hate having a background full of junk.
 This can be a particular challenge with tall subjects.
 Although some of this can be negated with heavy bokeh (making the background really fuzzy and out of focus), sometimes it is just easier to add your own background.